 The paper detailing the discovery was published in the journal Nature Ecology and Evolution.

 "Mansourasaurus shahinae is a key new dinosaur species, and a critical discovery for Egyptian and African paleontology,” said Dr. Eric Gorscak, a postdoctoral research scientist at The Field Museum and a contributing author on the study, in a statement.
 “Africa remains a giant question mark in terms of land-dwelling animals at the end of the Age of Dinosaurs.
 Mansourasaurus helps us address longstanding questions about Africa’s fossil record and paleobiology — what animals were living there, and to what other species were these animals most closely related?”

-With parts of Africa covered by lush vegetation, paleontologists have a tough time finding fossils from the Late Cretaceous Period 100 to 66 million years ago.
+With parts of Africa covered by lush vegetation, paleontologists have a tough time finding fossils from the Late Cretaceous Period up to 66 million years ago.
 It is much easier to identify fossils in exposed rock, such as the Rocky Mountains.